 - Students with 7 unexcused absences will receive a Metropolitan Police Department/DCPS notification letter.

-- Parents of students with ten (10) total absences – excused or unexcused will be requested to participate in an Attendance Conference (SST) and will be referred to the Office of State Superintendent of Education.
+- Parents of students with ten (10) total absences – excused or unexcused will be requested to participate in an Attendance Conference (SAC) and will be referred to the Office of State Superintendent of Education.

 - Students ages 5-13 with ten (10) unexcused absences will be referred to the Child and Family Services Agency (CFSA) for suspected educational neglect.
 High school students with ten (10) unexcused absences will be referred to the school’s Attendance Committee/the Student Support Team for follow-up.